 NFL rumors: Jimmy Garoppolo draws Texans interest for 49ers reunion

-Report: Texans pushing to sign Jimmy G in free agency originally appeared on NBC Sports Boston
+Report: Texans pushing to sign Jimmy G in free agency originally appeared on NBC Sports Bayarea

 There could be a 49ers reunion in Houston next season.